What we know about the deadly shooting at a Nashville elementary school

 Body camera footage from a second officer, Michael Collazo, shows him entering the school on the first floor with a group of other officers.

-Collazo and the other officers reached the second floor, where one says "we've got one down" as loud gunshots are heard.
+Collazo and the other officers reach the second floor, where one says, "We've got one down," as loud gunshots are heard.

 After Engelbert shoots Hale, officers rush the suspect, and Collazo fires four more times.